 Why play therapy?

-Play Therapy can help children take responsibility for their behavior, develop new solutions to problems, develop respect and acceptance of themselves and others, express emotions and experience empathy with respect to others, learn new social skills and more.
+Play Therapy can help children take responsibility for their behavior, develop new solutions to problems, develop respect and acceptance of themselves and others, express emotions and experience empathy, learn new social skills and more.

 “ In therapy, toys are like the child’s words and play is the child’s language.”